yearn/yearn-comms/public/_posts/_articles/marco-worms/self-hosting/en.md

 Self-hosting a website in web3 means the front-end will work even when the default front-end provider is down.
 This cuts many middlemen that exist in the middle of the way of your machine reaching the front-end files!
 It’s a win/win relationship for the individual and the service that if you know how to do it you can back up the services that are essential to you:

-* The individual gain more resiliency accessing the service even when conditions to reach the front-end are bad.
+* The individual gains more resiliency accessing the service even when conditions to reach the front-end are bad.
 * The server that delivers front-end files receives fewer requests, which helps it not getting congested
 * The local version of the app will be frozen in a specific version.
 If this version works well for the individual it's great to have a backup so if the live front-end breaks any feature you can still access the working version